 Bureau of Livestock Identification

-- Whenever cattle are sold or ownership is transferred.
+- Whenever cattle are sold or ownership is transferred

-- Prior to transportation out of state.
+- Prior to movement out of the state.

 - Upon entry into a registered feedlot.

 - Prior to release or sale from a public stockyard, public saleyard, or public or private cattle sales market.

 - Prior to release from a posted stockyard or posted saleyard.